Why Yoga Should Not Be An Olympic Event

 7. Yoga would become riddled by steroid use.

 Explanation: One of the main aims of yoga is balancing the mind and body – in particular bringing balance to the all-important glandular system.
 By this way, the practitioner becomes physically fit and mentally sharp.
-Should yoga become an Olympic event, this might all go out the window as some might try to gain an “unfair competitive advantage” by resorting to anabolic steroids and / or other types of harmful, performance-enhancing agents.
+Should yoga become an Olympic event, this might all go awry as some might try to gain an “unfair competitive advantage” by resorting to anabolic steroids and / or other types of harmful, performance-enhancing agents.

 6. The spirit of yoga would be wrongly projected.

 Explanation: As yoga practitioners, we must always be keen to faithfully promote the ideals of yoga: Physical wellness, mental clarity, selflessness, social service, and spiritual attainment.
-In becoming, an Olympic event, unfavorable qualities might creep into this formula like self-promotion (ego), extreme competitiveness, arrogance, heightened social status, and popularity.
+In becoming, an Olympic event, unfavorable qualities might creep into this formula like self-promotion (ego), extreme competitiveness, arrogance, heightened social status, corporate allegiances, and popularity.

 5. The yogic mindset is service oriented, not self-serving.

 Explanation: In yoga, one’s energies in the social sphere are to be spent alleviating the pain of those in need and helping others progress in all stratums of life.
 Should yoga be turned into an Olympic event, competitors would be forced to spend most of their time focused on their own survival and training: gaining sponsorships, securing funding, and the like.